Convert an existing integration to a Connector

 Connect supports the following types of applications:

-Jobs allow you to execute server-side logic on a regular schedule that you define using cron expressions like schedule: 0 0 * * *.
-You can use job applications to do work that happens on a periodic basis, such as updating a resource every minute, generating a nightly report, or sending an automated weekly email newsletter.
+• job: schedule tasks using cron expressions to run job applications on a periodic basis, such as updating a resource every minute, generating a nightly report, or sending an automated weekly email newsletter.

 Implement Connect applications